 While you’re at it, also change your Zoom settings to avoid uninvited guests from appearing in your meetings and taking over the screen.
 It’s a real thing that’s happening, known as ZoomBombing – check out our instructions on how to prevent virtual meeting mishaps.

 Away messages are your friend

 Messaging services, such as Teams and Slack, are key to communicating with your co-workers in the office.
 They’re even more important when you’re working remotely.
 Sometimes, however, all that messaging can get to be a little too much when you’re trying to focus on a task.
 Setting your status to away for a bit can help you to get through your to-do list.
 Here’s a good Slack hack: Put up an away message if you’ll be away from your computer for awhile.
 When you get back, quickly catch up on who’s talking to you by clicking the @ symbol.

 Hate your laptop’s small screen?
-You can stream your computer, tablet, or phone onto your television using media players such as Apple TV, Google Chromecast, and Roku.
+Many people don’t realize that you can use a TV as a monitor.
+You can stream your computer and tablet, or cast your phone to your TV using media players such as Apple TV, Google Chromecast, and Roku.
 If you’re looking for maximum ease, the Amazon Fire TV Cube lets you control your TV and smart home devices completely hands-free.

 In the office, there are whole teams devoted to keeping your work data safe.
 But what happens when your home office becomes your only office?
-There’s a simple tool that can keep your identity, location, and browsing history out of hackers’ hands.
-It’s called a virtual private network (VPN), and it provides an extra layer of security to your Wi-Fi connection.
+There’s a work hack that can keep your identity, location, and browsing history out of hackers’ hands.
+The tool is called a virtual private network (VPN), and it provides an extra layer of security to your Wi-Fi connection.
 Check with your employer to see if they provide access to a VPN service.
 If not, there are also affordable and effective ones available for a monthly fee, like Surfshark.
 Check out even more tips from our experts on how to secure your home network from hackers.